Although its importance is often overstated the GMAT is of course a critical factor in the MBA admissions tutoring process.

 And an online approach has its own benefits.
 Perhaps the most important benefit to an online approach is that you can find the best instructor or class for you and bring it to wherever you are.
 Accepting a lower quality of instruction based on who is in your particular geographic area doesn’t make sense.

 Another primary benefit of an online approach is convenience/efficiency.
 Most GMAT test takers are busy professionals juggling many responsibilities.
 Negotiating schedules and locations for tutoring sessions or finding a way to make a class fit into your schedule can be challenging.
 If you can simply log online from anywhere, the GMAT prep process becomes more convenient and efficient.

 - You take the GMAT on a computer, so prepping for it on a computer helps build familiarity with how you’ll have to work out problems on test day

 - It’s often possible to literally download a PDF copy of the notes for the session, so you can focus in real-time on what the instructor is saying to ensure you understand, vs. furiously copying down notes you can’t read later anyway

 - In some cases, you can record a session for later review

-There is no doubt that for some people who are less comfortable with technology and benefit from face-to-face interaction, an in-person approach is the way to go.
-But for many others, and we believe, for more than may even realize it themselves at first, online GMAT prep is an attractive option.
+There is no doubt that for some people who are less comfortable with technology and benefit from face-to-face interaction, an in-person approach is a way to go.
+But for many others, and we believe, for more than may even realize it themselves at first, online GMAT prep course is an attractive option.

 How does an online app/self-paced course compare to a more traditional GMAT course?
-How does private tutoring fit in?

 We think about these three options as lying on a bit of continuum from closest to furthest away from self-study, but there are some nuances here.
 Let’s start with some definitions: